Did you know that WordPress comes with a built-in feature that allows you to undo changes and go back to a previous version of a post?

 WordPress stores an auto-save every 60 seconds.
 It also automatically replaces the older version with the new auto-save.

 The autosave feature helps you restore the content if something goes wrong before you can save it.
-For example, if your browser crashed or your computer hanged while writing, then you can restore your latest draft from the autosave.
+For example, if your browser crashes or your computer hangs while writing, then you can restore your latest draft from the autosave.